Muscle Of The Month: Iliotibial Band (ITB)

 COMMON EXERCISES FOR THE ILIOTIBIAL BAND

-Most exercises geared around the ITB are designed to stretch the TFL and strengthen the hip and gluteal muscles, as this prevents the TFL pulling on the ITB, making it too tight and risking ITBS (see below).
+Most exercises geared around the ITB are designed to stretch the TFL and strengthen the hip and gluteal muscles, as this prevents the TFL from pulling on the ITB, making it too tight and risking ITBS (see below).

 A qualified personal trainer will be able to design a suitable training programme for you, which may include some or all of the following: